Emil Carlebach

-Emil Carlebach (10 July 1914, Frankfurt, Hesse-Nassau - 9 April 2001) was a Hessian Landtag member, a writer, and a journalist.
+Emil Carlebach (10 July 1914 – 9 April 2001) was a German Landtag member, writer and journalist.
 He was born and died in Frankfurt am Main.

 Life

 Emil Carlebach was descended from a family of rabbis who had practiced in Germany for generations.
-However, at the time he was born, his father was the only non-religious member of the Carlebach family in Frankfurt.
-While still young, Emil turned away from the conservative secular attitude of his parents and in 1932 he joined the Young Communist League of Germany (Kommunistischer Jugendverband Deutschlands) KJVD.
+However, at the time Emil was born, his father was the only non-religious member of the Carlebach family in Frankfurt.
+While still young, Emil turned away from the conservative, secular attitude of his parents and in 1932 joined the Young Communist League of Germany (Kommunistischer Jugendverband Deutschlands) KJVD.

-In early 1934, he was sentenced to three years in prison for spreading anti-fascist union publications.
-When the sentence was completed in 1937, he was sent to Dachau concentration camp and then imprisoned at Buchenwald in 1938.
+In early 1934, he was sentenced to three years in prison for distributing anti-fascist union publications.
+When that sentence was completed in 1937, he was transferred to the Dachau concentration camp and then imprisoned at Buchenwald in 1938.
 At Buchenwald, he was active in the illegal resistance organization.
-Following plans he designed, he launched "with the call to mutiny on 4 April 1945."
+Following plans he designed, he launched a "call to mutiny" on 4 April 1945.
 He was to have been shot by the SS on 6 April 1945, for his efforts in the camp revolt, but was hidden by other prisoners and survived till liberation.
 After the liberation of the concentration camp, the prisoners from Buchenwald chose him as their spokesman; later he became the vice-president of the International Buchenwald Committee.

 After 1946, he became first a Frankfurt city council member, then a member of the Hessian parliament, where he worked on the Hesse constitution.